Codeception/codeception.github.com/docs/06-UnitTests.markdown

 {% highlight yaml %}
 bash
-$ php codecept.phar generate:test unit Simple
+$ php codecept.phar generate:test unit Example

 {% endhighlight %}

-Both tests will create a new `SimpleTest` file located in `tests/unit` directory.
+Both tests will create a new `ExampleTest` file located in `tests/unit` directory.

 A test created by `generate:test` command will look like this: